-As of 31 December 2021, the Company has used approximately 61.6% of the proceeds from the Global Offering and the net proceeds have been utilised in line with those set out in the section headed "Future Plans and Use of Proceeds" in the prospectus of the Company dated 30 December 2019 (the "Prospectus").
+As of 31 December 2022, the Company has used approximately 80.9% of the proceeds from the Global Offering and the net proceeds have been utilised in line with those set out in the section headed "Future Plans and Use of Proceeds" in the prospectus of the Company dated 30 December 2019 (the "Prospectus").

-The following sets forth a summary of the utilisation of the net proceeds from the Global Offering as of 31 December 2021:
+The following sets forth a summary of the utilisation of the net proceeds from the Global Offering as of 31 December 2022:

-Percentage to total amount % Planned use of the Net Proceeds HK\$ million Utilised amount up to 31 December 2021 HK\$ million Unutilised balance as at 31 December 2021 HK\$ million Expected timeline for unutilised Net Proceeds Expand the Group's retail stores 50.3 70.4 55.5 14.9 On or before 31 December 2022 Upgrade the Group's existing retail stores 9.2 12.9 7.9 5.0 On or before 31 December 2022 Explore new brands 24.0 33.6 9.5 24.1 On or before 31 December 2022 Set up and implement Centralised Retail Management System 10.8 15.1 6.3 8.8 On or before 31 December 2022 Strengthen the Group's online sales 5.7 8.0 7.1 0.9 On or before 31 December 2022 , 100.0 140.0 86.3 53.7
+Percentage to total amount % Planned use of the Net Proceeds HK\$ million Utilised amount up to 31 December 2022 HK\$ million Unutilised balance as at 31 December 2022 HK\$ million Expected timeline for unutilised Net Proceeds Expand the Group's retail stores 50.3 70.4 70.4 - Upgrade the Group's existing retail stores 9.2 12.9 12.9 - Explore new brands 24.0 33.6 10.3 23.3 On or before 31 December 2023 Set up and implement Centralised Retail Management System 10.8 15.1 11.6 3.5 On or before 31 December 2023 Strengthen the Group's online sales 5.7 8.0 8.0 - - = 100.0 140.0 113.2 26.8 .

 It was disclosed in the Prospectus that the net proceeds will be applied by the Group in an expected timetable ending 31 December 2021.
-However, as a result of the outbreak of the Pandemic and its adverse impact on the global economy which includes the apparel retail market in Greater China, the Company has proposed to adjust the estimated time of using the unutilised net proceeds by extending to on or before 31 December 2022 in order to enhance flexibility for the future development of the Group.
+However, as a result of the outbreak of the Pandemic and its adverse impact on the global economy which includes the apparel retail market in Greater China, the Company has proposed to adjust the estimated time of using the unutilised net proceeds by extending to on or before 31 December 2023 in order to enhance flexibility for the future development of the Group.
 The expected timeline for using the unutilised amount of the Net Proceeds is based on the best estimation of the business market situations made by the Board.
 It might be subject to changes based on the market conditions.
 Further announcement(s) in respect of material change in the expected timeline, if any, will be made by the Company in accordance with the requirements of the Listing Rules as and when appropriate to update its Shareholders and potential investors.